 A graduate from San Jose State University with a degree in Information Resource Management, she worked for years in the local area networking industry in Silicon Valley.
 Upon retirement, she began working in a local quilt shop, teaching classes, and occasionally giving guild lectures.
 She spends her spare time hanging out with her two grown sons and cheering on her beloved San Francisco Giants.

-Along with writing and molding her sons into men of distinction (or at the very least high school graduates—one down, one to go), quiltmaking occupies much of Dowell’s time.
-She began making quilts in 2007 and started a quilting podcast, “The Off-Kilter Quilt,” in 2010.
-Dowell has a deep interest in quilt history and the documentation of quilts and the quilting community.
+Frances began making quilts in 2007 and started a quilting podcast, “The Off-Kilter Quilt,” in 2010.
+She has a deep interest in quilt history and the documentation of quilts and the quilting community.
 In 2015, she and her husband made a short documentary on Uncle Eli’s Quilting Party, an annual quilting event that began in 1931, in Alamance County, NC.
 She’s currently a contributing writer for Quiltfolk, and has articles published or forthcoming in Curated Quilts,For the Love of Quilting and QuiltCon Magazine.
 She lives in Durham, NC, with her husband Clifton and her good dog, Travis.

 Board Vice President